-You can’t go wrong by adding avocado to things.
-It’s a really good day when an avocado is involved (I am easily amused).
+You can’t go wrong by adding avocado to things, and it’s a really good day when an avocado is involved (I am easily amused).
 That’s why these avocado black bean burgers are da bomb!

 Whenever avocados go on sale, I may or may not buy at least 8 million.
 [For purposes of a more entertaining story, for me anyway, I am exaggerating.
 Ignore the word million and you’ll get a more accurate account.]

 I get so excited that I forget that one does not need 8 million avocados.
 In theory, I want 8 million avocados, but it’s just not possible for me to eat them all before they go bad.

 I’ve unfortunately learned my lesson the hard way that I cannot eat all those avocados before they go bad.
 And if you love avocados as much as I do, you know how terrible it is to cut into one and realize you have to throw it away.
 Oh, the agony.